Five Tips to Improve your Bike Time

 share:

-First is to race light.
-Don’t load your bike up with 8 pounds of liquid.
-Why spend money on a light bike and wheels only to add unnecessary weight on race day.
+First, race light.
+Don't load your bike up with 8 pounds of liquid.
+Why spend money on a light bike and wheels only to add unnecessary weight on race day?
 Utilize the aid stations and special needs.
 There is no need to start an IM with more than 48 oz.
-The weight issue applies to the athlete as well, work on reaching your optimal and leanest race weight possible.
+The weight issue applies to the athlete as well; work on reaching your optimal and leanest race weight possible.

-Third is to do some training at faster than race pace.
-You won’t average 25mph if you always ride 18mph in training.
+Third, do some training at faster than race pace.
+You won’t average 25 mph if you always ride 18 mph in training.
 Long blocks at race pace and short intervals of faster than race pace will help increase your race day speed.

-Fourth is proper race pacing.
+Fourth, proper race pacing.
 It is always best to start conservative and build the effort.
-I like to start a ¬Ω IM at IM pace, an Olympic distance at ¬Ω IM pace and so on.
+I like to start a ½ IM at IM pace, an Olympic distance at ½ IM pace, and so on.
 Using a power meter is the best way to monitor this.
-In the early stages of the bike portion heart rate will not be an accurate reflection of true effort.
+In the early stages of the bike portion, heart rate will not be an accurate reflection of true effort.

 schedule a call